superseriousbusiness/gotosocial/docs/federation/federating_with_gotosocial.md

 - outgoing `GET` requests use `(request-target) host date`
 - outgoing `POST` requests use `(request-target) host date digest`

-GoToSocial uses the `RSA_SHA256` algorithm for signing requests, which is in line with other ActivityPub implementations.
+GoToSocial sets the "algorithm" field in signatures to the value `hs2019`, which essentially means "derive the algorithm from metadata associated with the keyId".
+The *actual* algorithm used for generating signatures is `RSA_SHA256`, which is in line with other ActivityPub implementations.
+When validating a GoToSocial HTTP signature, remote servers can safely assume that the signature is generated using `sha256`.

 ### Quirks